 Personally, I prefer to take one step at a time.
 As much as I’d like change to immediately happen in my life, my chances of success become slimmer if my focus goes all over the place.

 But please don’t let my personal preference deter you.
 If you are the type of person who can handle a lot more, then I wish you all the very best in your studies and job search.
 Nothing should stop you from making all these wonderful plans happen.

 P.S.
-To start with your E1 and/or P1 preparation, you might want to check out the free version of Astranti’s Operational OT Study Texts.
+To start with your E1 and/or P1 preparation, you might want to check out the free version of Astranti’s Operational OT Study Resources.